-- We urge you to check with your state licensing organization to fully understand your state's requirements regarding practicing Teletherapy.
+- We urge you to check with your state licensing organization to fully understand your state's requirements regarding practicing telehealth.

-- Research the Interstate Medical Licensing Compact for information on conducting Teletherapy across a state line.
+- Research the Interstate Medical Licensing Compact for information on conducting telehealth across a state line.

-- Malpractice Insurance - this link by a for-profit insurance carrier suggests the best ways to conduct Teletherapy ethically.
+- Ethics - this link by a for-profit insurance carrier suggests the best ways to conduct telehealth ethically.

 - Before billing for a service you may want to consult with a billing professional, the CPT code manual, and/or the insurance providers you are billing.
 Insurance providers may have special requirements or proof of training; this is especially true for Medicare and Medicaid.

 We have produced a video discussing all aspects of telehealth, available HERE.

 Your clients may need some reassurance if they're new to telehealth:

 - Inform clients of what can be expected when using teletherapy and how to access the session.
 Be able to explain how the technology and process is going to work.
 (See additional resources on using telehealth below). *

 - Client intake forms for telehealth should include the same information that non-telehealth client forms contain.
 In addition, you will also want your client to sign an additional consent form specific to telehealth.

 - Distractions can increase when the environment shifts to an in-home setting.
 Remind clients of the importance of confidentiality during the session (no one within earshot), as well as being in a safe and quiet environment (not driving, not in a cafe, etc).

 - Adjust your seating so that your facial expressions and body language are easily seen.
 Suggest that your client do the same.
 Make sure that your camera is roughly at eye level.
 Don't have a strong light (like a window) in the background, since this can make your face seem dark and threatening.